imdrewsf/Hubitat_Tile_Mover/FULL_README.md

 - **No sorting occurs unless `--sort:<spec>` is provided.**
 - Default sort priority when sorting is requested is **index, row, col** (`irc`).
 - If `--sort` is omitted, tiles preserve **original input order**.
+- Sorting only affects the order tiles appear in the layout JSON code.

 ---